-Every child diagnosed with cancer embarks on a personal journey shaped by countless struggles and triumphs.
+Every child diagnosed with cancer or a blood disorder embarks on a personal journey shaped by countless struggles and triumphs.

 This film was generously created by Michael Story, Director of Photography at ImageStream.

-Click here to listen to the June 2014 WMUK 102.1 FM story on the Journey Beads Program!
+Click here to listen to WMUK 102.1 FM story on the Journey Beads Program!

 Learn how you can help support this program and for all volunteer opportunities!